What is Roblox and How Can It Be Used to Teach? What's New?

 (Image credit: Roblox)

-There are plenty of sub-games in the Roblox world, created by other users but which can also be created by anyone with the time.
-This means children can play and interact with other users, working together to complete in-game tasks.
+Plenty of sub-games are available in the Roblox world, created by other users but that can also be created by anyone with the time.
+Students can play and interact with other users, working together to complete in-game tasks.

 Some of the most popular games, including MeepCity, Work at a Pizza Place, and Adopt Me!, have billions of people visiting.
 Gamers can earn and spend currency, called Robux, in this world – a useful incentive for in class rewards also.